TaherehZarratEhsan/starter-hugo-academic/content/home/experience.md

     description: |2-
         Research and python implementation of:

-        * Programming implementation of various image processing techniques such as object detection, tracking, motion estimation, segmentation, feature extraction, feature matching, and optimization
+        * Programming implementation of various image processing techniques for abnormal human behavior recognition such as object detection, motion estimation, segmentation, feature extraction, feature matching, and optimization

 design: